duhrer/duhrer.github.io/_posts/projects/2025-03-06-rebble-hackathon-entry.md

 together [using
 `ffmpeg`](https://stackoverflow.com/questions/24961127/how-to-create-a-video-from-images-with-ffmpeg).

-It was a little fiddly, as I had to keep my phone awake.
-But I'm pleased with the results, it makes a nice clean timelapse:
+It was a little fiddly, as I had to keep my phone awake, and as it took slightly longer than a second between shots.
+I'm pleased enough with the results not to fire up the VM and use the emulator, as the results make for a nice clean
+timelapse:

 <video loop controls alt="The third version of the watch face.">
 <source src="/assets/movies/2025-03-06-sisyphus-timelapse.mp4">